-Always use established trails, roads, and areas that have been set aside for public off-road recreational driving and obey all posted regulations.

-- Do not damage shrubs, flowers, trees, or grasses or disturb wildlife. - Do not park over things that burn.
-See Parking over Things That Burn
+- Always use established trails, roads, and areas that have been set aside for public off-road recreational driving and obey all posted regulations. - Do not damage shrubs, flowers, trees, or grasses or disturb wildlife.

 Driving on Hills

 Driving safely on hills requires good judgment and an understanding of what the vehicle can and cannot do.